Frequently Asked Questions

 To submit an appeal you must:

-- Enter the Appeal Submission Site and read the information carefully.
+- Enter the Academic Appeals Submission Site and read the information carefully.
+Click on the 'Next' button at the bottom of the page to start an academic appeal submission.

-- Click on the icon to open a new form.
-Ensure you remember to include all relevant details and information.
+- Ensure you remember to include all relevant details and information.
 Once submitted, the form cannot be amended.
 You must clearly state the grounds on which the application is based and provide a clear and concise account of your reasons for submitting the application.
 If the application involves the late submission of extenuating circumstances, you must state why you were unable to submit these at the time.

-- Supporting evidence can be electronically attached to the form
+- Supporting evidence can be sent electronically by choosing

 Alternatively, evidence can be sent separately in the post to: